 According to the University of Maryland Medical Center (UMM), pyridoxine is important for energy production, as are all B-complex vitamins.

-UMM states that all B vitamins are needed to maintain proper function of the nervous system and to maintain healthy liver, skin, hair and eyes.
+UMM states that all B vitamins are needed to maintain the proper function of the nervous system and to maintain healthy liver, skin, hair, and eyes.

 How Does Vitamin B6 Work Inside The Body?